-Area 1 bedroom 2 bedrooms 3 bedrooms 4+ bedrooms
+Area 1 bedroom 2 bedrooms 3 bedrooms 4+ bedrooms 15.7%

-North Dorset 4.2% 37.6% 42.5% 15.7%
+Bournemouth 13.7% 40.9% 29.8%

 Eastern Dorset 9.8% 42.6% 36.1% 11.4%

-- 3.5 The mix identified above should inform strategic authority-wide policies and help to inform the 'portfolio' of sites which are considered and ultimately allocated through the Local Plan process.
-However, we would recommend that strategic policy retains a reasonable degree of flexibility to ensure that, in applying a mix to individual development sites, appropriate regard is given to the nature of the development sites, the character of existing housing stock of the area, as well as the most up-to-date local evidence of need/demand. - 3.6 With regard to the need for different types of affordable housing, the analysis points to a distribution of need shown below.
-North Dorset has a particular need for one- and two-bedroom homes.
+3.5 The mix identified above should inform strategic authority-wide policies and help to inform the 'portfolio' of sites which are considered and ultimately allocated through the Local Plan process.
+However, we would recommend that strategic policy retains a reasonable degree of flexibility to

+3.6 With regard to the need for different types of affordable housing, the analysis points to a distribution of need shown below.
+As with the market housing, Bournemouth has a particular need for one- and four or more bedroom homes.
 Local Plan policies on affordable housing mix should be informed by these figures considered together with plan-wide viability studies.

-Table 12: Estimated dwelling requirement by number of bedrooms (2013 to 2033) - Affordable Sector
+Table 9: Estimated dwelling requirement by number of bedrooms (2013 to 2033) - Affordable Sector

 Area 1 bedroom 2 bedrooms 3 bedrooms 4+ bedrooms

-North Dorset 45.9% 36.5% 16.0% 1.6%
+Bournemouth 52.1% 29.5% 15.1% 3.3%

 Eastern Dorset 46.3% 32.4% 18.5% 2.9%